AElfProject/AElf/docs/Contract/acs.md

 Description

-For smart contract to set and provide resource information to support parallel executing.
+For smart contracts to set and provide resource information to support parallel executing.

 ## ACS3